 CFDs are a leveraged product, meaning you can gain exposure to the markets by depositing just a percentage of the full value of the trade you wish to place.
-This means that while you could make a potential profit if the market moves in your favour, you could just as easily lose more than your deposit if the trade moves against you and you don't have adequate risk management in place.
+This means that while you could make a potential profit if the market moves in your favour, you could just as easily lose all of your capital if the trade moves against you and you don't have adequate risk management in place.

 Market volatility and rapid changes in price, which may arise outside normal business hours if you are trading international markets, can cause the balance of your account to change quickly.
 If you do not have sufficient funds in your account to cover these situations, there is a risk that your positions will be automatically closed by the platform if the balance of your account falls below the close-out level (as shown on the platform).